Staunton VA: Shakespeare and Diverse Architecture in a Small Virginia Town

 STAY: Hotel 24 South

-Want to stay in the best location to visit the Woodrow Wilson Home and Library, tour or see a Shakespeare play at Blackfriars Theater next door, and walk downhill to shop and take in the magnificent architecture?
+Want to stay in the best location to visit the Woodrow Wilson Home and Library, tour or see a Shakespeare play at Blackfriars Theater next door, then walk downhill to shop and take in the magnificent architecture?
 Stay at the Hotel 24 South.

 Be assured, this historic brick hotel has much in common with Shakespeare and Staunton’s notable downtown streets, offering packages that include tickets to shows at Blackfriars and other perks.

-1. Please update your information to show that Staunton, Va.
+Please update your information to show that Staunton, Va.
 Is located in the Shenandoah Valley, in the western, mountain area of Va., NOT central Virginia.
 Richmond is in central Va., in the Piedmont area.
 I live in both places, and grew up in Staunton.
 I think that this is important to let people know, so they don’t get confused about where Staunton is in Va.
 There is a big difference.

-2. Hi Susan – thanks for pointing that out.
+Hi Susan – thanks for pointing that out.
 I just changed the intro to reflect that Staunton is in the Shenandoah Valley.
 Thanks so much for reading!
 Malerie